pnoll1/osmand_map_creation/README.md

 ## Maps.me
 Copy files to MapsWithMe folder on phone.
 Move, rename or delete map files that will conflict.
 They are in a dated folder i.e. 191019.
 Restart app for changes to take effect.

+# Data
-# Sources
+## Sources
+Data comes from offical sources.
+Urls are available from OpenAddresses in their source files or in github issues.
 Osm format sources prior to merge are supplied.
 The merged file is not supplied since its larger Github's max file size.
-Osmium merge is used to merge supplied sources with latest state extract before being compiled to OSMAND/Maps.me format.
-Osmium sort is required before building with Maps.me.
 Run osmium sort then osmconvert --fake-version if you want to open files with josm.
+## Processing
+### General
+Data is preprocessed to remove bad data, then addresses are expanded and normalized to match existing OSM data.
+### OSMAnd
+Run osmium merge with sources and latest state extract then run OSMAnd Map Creator.
+### Maps.Me
+Run osmium merge with sources and latest state extract then run osmium sort then run Map_Generator using --without-coasts from release branch you want to target.
 # License
 ODBL 1.0